-The JJAEP will be closed through May 1, 2020 in response to COVID-19.
+The JJAEP campus will be closed for remainder of School Year 2019-2020 in response to COVID-19.

 JJAEP Student Code of Conduct

 The Denton County Juvenile Justice Alternative Education Program was created pursuant to Senate Bill 1, passed by the Texas Legislature in 1995.
 Students are placed in this program after being expelled from the regular school setting.

 JJAEP will provide educational services for the following expelled students: